gravitational/teleport/docs/5.0/quickstart.md

 # Teleport Quick Start

-This tutorial will guide you through the steps needed to install and run Teleport on a single node, which could be your local machine but we recommend a VM.
+This tutorial will guide you through the steps needed to install and run Teleport Unified Access Plane, which could be your local machine but we recommend a VM.

 ### Prerequisites